warp-contracts/warp-contracts-plugins/warp-contracts-subscription-plugin/README.md

 # Warp Contracts Subscription plugins

-These plugins allow to subscribe for notifications to new interactions sent by Warp Sequencer.
+These plugins allow to subscribe for notifications to new interactions that are now being sent by the Warp Sequencer.
 The Warp Sequencer publishes a notification for each newly registered interaction to a `interaction/{contractTxId}` channel - so each contract has its own channel.

-Subscribers may use the incoming messages to locally update their state - without having to constantly poll the Warp Gateway for new interactions.
+Subscribers may use the incoming messages to locally update their state - without having to constantly poll the Warp Gateway to check whether new interactions have been registered for a given contract.

 In order to safely update the local state - a plugin must verify whether the local state is cached at the sort key exactly "before" the sort key from the new interaction.